danielcodes/danielcodes.github.io/_posts/2018-03-16-deploying-pollster.md

 }
 ~~~

-Doing these 3 modifications gave me the behaviour I wanted, to server the `build/` bundle created by CRA and proxy requests to Gunicorn which was serving the REST API.
+Doing these 3 modifications gave me the behaviour I wanted, to serve the `build/` bundle created by CRA and proxy requests to Gunicorn which was serving the REST API.
 To see the final Nginx configuration check [this gist](https://gist.github.com/danielcodes/8e6ee3eea155d9e6bcd191e8f7bbab6d).

 ### Mistakes I made attempting this